Dispersion and lifetimes of magnons in non-collinear magnets from time dependent density functional theory

-\textit{Results -} We proceed now to analysis of the spin dynamics in the exemplary TAF Mn$_3$Rh.
-To start, we point the essential features of the NC electronic band structure in order to pave the way for the discussion of the magnon dispersion and the in-depth analysis of the Landau damping.
-Despite its overall vanishing magnetization, the band structure of Mn$_3$Rh, is intrinsically spin polarized, akin to the family of altermagnets.
-Fig.~\ref{fig:bsf} depicts the Mn atoms' contributions to the total band structure.
-The directions within the 2D Brillouin zone can be found as an inset in Fig.~\ref{fig:magnonSpectrum}.
-At $\Gamma$, one clearly distinguishes occupied electronic bands polarized along the respective moments' directions and responsible for their formation.
-Just above the Fermi energy, bands of $120\textdegree$ rotated polarization appear close to the zone boundaries.
-Finally, the strongly dispersing weakly spin-polarized bands crossing the Fermi level are pivotal in the Landau attenuation.
-As we will see, the asymmetry of the spectral intensity in the Brillouin zone, seen clearly, e.g., along the $M-\Gamma-M'$ directions, has decisive impact on the spin-wave damping channels.
+\textit{Results -} We proceed now to analysis of the spin dynamics of a prototypical KAFM, Mn$_3$Rh.
+To start, we single out the features of the NC electronic band structure essential for understanding the particularities of the Landau damping in this system.
+Despite its vanishing net magnetization, the band structure of KAFMs is intrinsically spin-polarized, akin to the case of altermagnets, cf.\ Fig.~\ref{fig:bsf}.
+(The directions within the Brillouin zone can be found as an inset in Fig.~\ref{fig:magnonSpectrum}.)
+Additionally, Fig.~\ref{fig:bsf} depicts the Mn atoms' contributions to the total band structure.
+Around $\Gamma$, one clearly distinguishes occupied electronic bands polarized along the respective moments' directions and responsible for their formation.
+However, their location well below the Fermi level renders them inoperative in the spin-wave damping.
+Concerning the formation of the non-collinear Stoner states responsible for the polarization-selective Landau attenuation, three other features are pivotal.
+The strongly dispersing bands crossing the Fermi level (\enquote{O-states}) serve as a reservoir of the pairs' initial (occupied) electrons.
+The intraband Stoner transitions within these bands are responsible for the damping of low-$q$ magnons.
+Just above the Fermi energy, bands of $120$\textdegree{} rotated polarization appear close to the $K$ and $K'$ points (we will refer to them as \enquote{T-states}) and turn out to be instrumental in the attenuation of the high momentum magnons.
+Finally, there is an asymmetry of the spectral intensity of these states in the Brillouin zone, seen clearly, e.g., along the $K-\Gamma-K'$ directions for Mn2 and Mn3 atoms.
+It is a consequence of the altermagnetic character of the band structure as the amplitude of the Bloch states (electronic occupation and spin polarization) on a particular magnetic atom can differ even for wave vectors related by the symmetry of the underlying non-magnetic lattice.
+In plain words, this altermagnetic behavior is caused by the fact that magnetic moments of different directions are embedded in different crystal environments imposed by the kagome pattern.